twoojoo/twoojoo/README.md

 while improving **interpersonal**, **time** **management** and **problem-solving** skills.

+Focused on **Node.js** ecosystem, but always enthusiastic about new possibilities

 Always looking to **improve my technical knowledge** and to learn new useful technologies.

 Mainly aiming at a **full remote** & **smartworking** position.